 Each of the NEOs identified above received a grant of Performance Units tied to 2014 consolidated EPA from ongoing operations goals.
-If the performance criteria for the 2014 consolidated EPA from ongoing operations goals are satisfied, which would require a minimum amount of improvement in 2014 consolidated EPA from ongoing operations over 2011 consolidated EPA from ongoing operations, the Performance Units earned will vest and be settled in shares of Tredegar common stock on March 15, 2015.
+If the performance criteria for the 2014 consolidated EPA from ongoing operations goals are satisfied, the Performance Units earned will vest and be settled in shares of Tredegar common stock on March 15, 2015.
 The Committee believes that this design effectively balances the performance and retention objectives of the long-term incentive program.

 EPA is a metric used by Tredegar to measure long-term performance of our ongoing operations.
-EPA excludes unusual items and losses associated with plant shutdowns, asset impairments, restructurings, gains and losses from the sale of assets, investment write-downs and write-ups, gains and losses from non-manufacturing operations, stock option charges under ASC Topic 718, pension income or expense for the Retirement Income Plan, and other items that may be recognized or accrued under GAAP.
+EPA excludes unusual items and losses associated with plant shutdowns, asset impairments, restructurings, gains and losses from the sale of assets, investment write-downs and write-ups, gains and losses from non-manufacturing operations, stock option charges under ASC Topic 718, pension income or expense for the Pension Plan, and other items that may be recognized or accrued under GAAP.
 The accounting principles used to determine EPA are applied on a consistent basis with the immediate prior year with exceptions approved by the Committee.
 For the purposes of Performance Units granted in 2012 by the Committee, EPA also excluded the following items:

-- · discretionary bonuses, since amounts are unpredictable, uncontrollable at the management level, and possibly significant; and - · income or expense relating to restricted stock, performance-based stock or stock unit awards since amounts are dependent on future periods and are therefore subject to significant volatility.
+- discretionary bonuses, since amounts are unpredictable, uncontrollable at the management level, and possibly significant; and - income or expense relating to restricted stock, performance-based stock or stock unit awards since amounts are dependent on future periods and are therefore subject to significant volatility.